-The trick to making creamy hummus is to ensure the chickpeas are well cooked. they should be soft otherwise they blend into a grainy mixture.
+The trick to making creamy hummus is to ensure the chickpeas are well cooked.
+They should be soft otherwise they blend into a grainy mixture.
 Some canned chickpeas are best skinned to prevent the grainy texture.

-Whether you use canned or home-cooked chickpeas make sure to drain them well otherwise it won't blend to a smooth paste.
+Whether you use canned or home-cooked chickpeas make sure to drain them well otherwise they won't blend to a smooth paste.
 Once it is a paste consistency you can add liquids to lighten the hummus.

 Garlic is a wonderful addition to hummus but too much can overpower the flavor so be careful.

-Cheesy hummus is a wonderful dip with chips and vegetable sticks - add ½ cup cream cheese to this hummus
+Cheesy hummus dip is a wonderful dip with chips and vegetable sticks - add ½ cup cream cheese to this hummus

 Hummus salad dressing - blend together, then pour over salad.